-Do candidates need to have a spring week and internship at Nomura in order to apply for graduate roles?
+Do candidates need to have completed a spring week at Nomura in order to apply for its internships or graduate roles?

 Caron: ‘Like many investment banks, we do very little top-up hiring on campus for our graduate roles; we expect to hire most of our graduates through our internship.
 But you don’t have to have been to one of our insight programmes in order to apply for the internship.’

 Sarah: ‘Our spring insight programmes are very competitive and so I wouldn’t expect a huge number of candidates for the internships to have done insight days or weeks with us or one of our competitors.
 However, it is useful if you have because it is a way for you to demonstrate how you have already engaged with the profession and with us.’

 Caron: ‘We design our insight programmes to be a pipeline into the bank so we will keep in contact with you afterwards.
 For example, our women’s immersion programme is a paid and practical introduction to investment banking and it is a good way to encourage young women to consider a career in banking.’